jamesjnadeau/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 ## GENERAL GUIDLINES

-1. All entries will be accepted on Monday, August {{monday}}, from 9:00 a.m. to 12:30 p.m.
-Entries in the Handicrafts, Foods, Garden Products, Art & Photography departments will also be accepted on Sunday, August {{sunday}}, from 1:00 p.m. to 4:00 p.m.
+1. All entries will be accepted on Monday, August {{config.monday}}, from 9:00 a.m. to 12:30 p.m.
+Entries in the Handicrafts, Foods, Garden Products, Art & Photography departments will also be accepted on Sunday, August {{config.sunday}}, from 1:00 p.m. to 4:00 p.m.
 Note that all items will be judged on Monday afternoon.
 2. Exhibitors of all ages are welcome and do not need to be residents of Addison County.
 With the exception of the Commercial contests in the Flower Show and Garden Products departments, these contests are for amateurs: those who do not regularly sell their products, nor are paid for teaching their skills.
 3. A completed entry form must accompany all items to be displayed - one for each department.
 Each item should be listed, with no more than one item entered for an exhibitor in a class.
 A receipt will be given for each item.
 4. Items will be judged according to the Danish System: ranked by points as excellent, good, or fair, and awarded ribbons for merit.
 Perfect scores will receive a $5.00 premium.
 Our generous sponsors provide us with special prizes, which are listed in each department.
 The Awards Ceremony will be held Saturday at 5:00 p.m. in the Home and Garden Building.
 Winners will be notified and are encouraged to attend.